List of Halloweentown characters: Natalie

 Natalie (portrayed by Olesya Rulin) is one of the many foreign exchange students from "Canada" (a cover-up for Halloweentown).
 She is a pink troll and likes to hang out with Dylan.
 Because she is more comfortable in her troll form, she thinks humans look awful and disgusting including Dylan, but because he was nice to her, she considers Dylan as a friend.
-They nearly kiss, but because they both couldn't see the other physically attractive, they couldn't go through with it and decided to stick with being friends.
+They nearly kiss, but because they both could not see the other physically attractive, they could not go through with it and decided to stick with being friends.

 Chester

 Chester (portrayed by Clayton Taylor in human form and Jesse Harward in monster form) is a blue-skinned teenager from Halloweentown.
-Chester's father was an ogre while his mother was a forest giant making him a cross-breed of both species.
+Chester's father was an ogre while his mother was a forest giant, making him a cross-breed of both species.
 He went to the mortal world as a transferred student from "Canada" (a cover-up for Halloweentown) to learn how to live among mortals.
 Because Chester is fond of stamps, he joins a club thanks to Marnie's advice.
 Chester has a pet armadillo named Buster.